splunk-soar-connectors/slack/release_notes/unreleased.md

 **Unreleased**
-* Allow message or question size limit to 40000 [PAPP-29995]
+*  Increase message and question character limit to 40000 [PAPP-29995]